radhanama/Pas2Cs/Readme.md

 dotnet run --project CaseFixer.csproj ./MyProject --backup --threads 4
 # preview changes without modifying files
 dotnet run --project CaseFixer.csproj ./MyProject --dry-run
+# use Roslyn instead of OmniSharp
+dotnet run --project CaseFixer.csproj ./MyProject --roslyn
+# built-in APIs like ToString and ToList are fixed automatically with either resolver
 ```

 The tool rewrites the files in place (optionally keeping `.bak` backups) so your
 C# code matches the canonical casing known to Roslyn.

+### Handling syntax errors

+In some cases the transpiler may leave stray characters when it encounters
+unsupported Pascal constructs.
+If the C# compiler reports simple errors like
+`CS1002` (`;` expected), inspect the generated file at the reported line and
+remove the offending token or add the missing semicolon.
+These issues are rare
+and usually stem from unusual Pascal syntax.

 ### Installing OmniSharp

-`CaseFixer` expects an OmniSharp HTTP server listening on port `2000`.
+`CaseFixer` expects an OmniSharp HTTP server listening on port `2000` unless `--roslyn` is used.
 When using the provided Docker image this server is started automatically.
 For a manual setup, run the script below to download and unpack OmniSharp: